HermesBoots/holbertonschool-low_level_programming/0x0E-function_pointers/README.md

 Calling a function on each item of an array.

 ## To Hell with Circumstances, I Create Opportunities
-Search for an integer with comparison function.
+Searching for an integer with comparison function.

+## A Goal Is Not Always Meant to Be Reached, It Often Serves Simply as Something to Aim At
+Writing a calculator program with function pointers.